Degree RequirementADN/ASN or BSN (preferred)

 Fertility Nurse Salary & Employment

 In general, the nursing profession is expected to grow extensively in the coming years.
-Nursing is one of the few fields which hasn’t made extensive employment layoffs.
-With infertility being a hot-button issue and many couples desiring to have children, the demand for fertility and reproductive nurses will inevitably expand.
-According to Payscale, fertility nurses can make anywhere from $63,000 to $85,000 annually.
-This will vary depending on a nurses' geographic location, education level, experience, and certifications.
+Nursing is one of the few fields that hasn’t made extensive employment layoffs.
+With infertility being a hot-button issue and many couples desiring to have children, the demand for fertility nurses will inevitably expand.
+On average, fertility nurses can make anywhere from $73,000 to $155,500 annually.
+This will vary depending on a nurse's place of employment, geographic location, education level, experience, and certifications.

 Helpful Organizations, Societies, and Agencies